ropensci/dev_guide/templates/editor.md

 #### Editor comments

-_Prefix all your comments with numbered codes e.g. ml01, ml02, etc._
+_Prefix all your comments with an identifier consisting of your initials and a number e.g. ml01, ml02, etc._

 ---